akashvarun10/GCP-Terraform-Dev-Infra-Setup/README.md

 A `db_credentials.txt` file will also be created locally with database connection details.

-## Security Considerations
+### Development and Testing Setup

-The current configuration is designed for development and testing purposes.
-It includes open firewall rules and public database access.
-For production use, consider the following security enhancements:
+The current configuration is optimized for development and testing purposes:

-- Restrict firewall rules to specific IP ranges
+- Open firewall rules allow unrestricted access
-- Use private IP addresses for database access
-- Enable Cloud SQL proxy for secure connections
-- Implement least privilege access for service accounts
+- Simple service account permissions for quick setup

+Remember to thoroughly test all security configurations before deploying to production.

 ## Cleanup